wisescootering/infrareddrone/readme.md

-#### 🗺️Open Drone Map
+#### 🗺️OpenDroneMap
-You'll need to have 🐋 Docker running to be able to stitch maps using open drone maps.
+You'll need to have 🐋 Docker running to be able to stitch maps using OpenDroneMaps.
 * Next to `ImgIRdrone` folder, you can find a folder named `mapping_MULTI` .
 * inside this folder, we have prepared everything you need to run the ODM stitching:
   * images with correct overlap and correct exif